 Want to have a nice dinner and at the same time to check out the brand new hotspot in Tirana?
 SALT restaurant it is!
 Locals are crazy about this restaurant and people are always willing to come back.
 Why it is so insanely popular?
 Firstly, because of its location – it is placed in the very center of the Blloku area.
 Secondly, its atmosphere: the spot has a perfectly cozy and at the same time super modern interior, which is supplemented with a veranda.
 Finally, the food!
 Although the menu is not very large, it mostly includes Italian-inspired dishes which go really well with wine, beer or cocktails.
 You choose!
 Our local Ingrid says that locals especially love (yes, that’s the word) is “La pizza lunga” (Long pizza), which tastes fantastic!

-It’s time to spice up your evening with some drinks in the oh-so-oldschool bar called Charl’s.
-It’s one of the top favorites’ of our local Andia and she always knows: if she goes to Charl’s, she will have a perfect night out.
+It’s time to spice up your evening with some drinks in the cocktail bar called Tribeca Bar.
+It’s one of the top favorites’ of the locals.
 Every weekend, from 23:00 different types of concerts take place here, mostly rock, jazz or blues.
 The choice of drinks is really large, you can find everything from high-quality rum or scotch to various types of cocktails.
-An extra tip from Andia: if some of the drinks were produced more than 2 years ago, make sure you check the price.
-Otherwise you may be unpleasantly surprised when you receive your cheque!

 Day 2: 23:00 – …